Police seize significant amount of cash and drugs in Whanganui

 They have been remanded in custody and are facing charges of possessing methamphetamine or GBL for supply and unlawful possession of a firearm.

-Acting Detective Senior Sergeant Carey Preist said while the operation was driven by the OCU, it represented an all-of-policing approach and a joint effort from different teams.
+Acting Detective Senior Sergeant Carey Priest said while the operation was driven by the OCU, it represented an all-of-policing approach and a joint effort from different teams.

 “The proactive and can-do stance of the investigation team has bought together our resources effectively to remove a significant quantity of harmful drugs from our community and to hold those responsible for their distribution to account,” Priest said.